napolitanj/to-do-list-react/README.md

 LIVE DEMO: https://napolitanj.github.io/to-do-list-react/

+A more refined version of my previous To Do List app, this time built with React.
+This task organizer has similar functionality.
 This app allows a user to create tasks, sort them into folders, and mark them as completed.

 Version 1.0